 The final stage of Phase 1 was an extensive re-landscaping of all communal areas of the estate, involving major demolition of disused submerged garage areas that had caused security issues.

-Phase 2 involves envelope repairs and internal refurbishment to four blocks and a terrace of houses.
-Externally, it involves the replacement of windows and doors, video door entry systems, insulated render and new roofing to 280 properties.
+Phase 2 involved envelope repairs and internal refurbishment to four blocks and a terrace of houses.
+Externally, it involved the replacement of windows and doors, video door entry systems, insulated render and new roofing to 280 properties.

-Internally, the rewiring, new heating and hot water systems, kitchens and new bathrooms of 206 tenanted properties.
-The final stage will be an extensive re-landscaping of all communal areas of the estate.
+Internally, rewiring, new heating and hot water systems, kitchens and new bathrooms was provided to 206 tenanted properties.
+The final stage saw an extensive re-landscaping of all communal areas of the estate.

-A highly successful employment scheme for local people has been running throughout the scheme, providing training and support for local people on or near the estate.
-Live Train is a 14-week intensive course, funded entirely by Rydon and Metropolitan, and has so far secured full-time employment for around 20 people.
-Its excellent conversion rate of trainees into full-time employment has resulted in the programme winning a Construction News Award for Training Excellence.
+A highly successful employment scheme for local people ran throughout the scheme, providing training and support for local people on or near the estate.
+The 14-week intensive course, funded entirely by Rydon and Metropolitan, secured full-time employment for around 20 people.
+Its excellent conversion rate of trainees into full-time employment resulted in the programme winning a Construction News Award for Training Excellence.

-Rydon continues to work with the resident-run Ashmole Major Works Group Board and the client, Metropolitan, on an ongoing consultation and communication process and regularly run drop-in sessions and forums to communicate the programme and the works being undertaken.
+During the project, Rydon worked with the resident-run Ashmole Major Works Group Board and the client, Metropolitan, on an ongoing consultation and communication process.
+This included regular drop-in sessions and forums to communicate the programme and the works being undertaken.